✓ Updated April 2026

 Doha Metro

-The Doha Metro is a modern, efficient, and incredibly clean way to navigate the city, especially for reaching key attractions like Souq Waqif, the Corniche, and major shopping malls.
-It's divided into three lines: Red, Green, and Gold.
+The Doha Metro is a modern, efficient, and incredibly clean way to navigate the city, especially for reaching key attractions like Souq Waqif, Msheireb, and the airport.
+It's divided into three lines (Red, Green, Gold) and is perfect for avoiding traffic.

 Karwa Taxis

-These are the official metered taxis in Qatar, easily identifiable by their cream color and blue trim.
-They are a reliable and readily available option for getting around the city, especially for destinations not directly served by the metro or for late-night travel.
+These are the official metered taxis in Qatar, easily identifiable by their cream color and blue/teal roof.
+They are a reliable and widely available option for getting around when the metro doesn't go directly to your destination.

 Ride-Sharing Apps (Uber/Careem)

-Uber and its regional counterpart, Careem, are widely used in Qatar and offer a convenient alternative to traditional taxis.
-They provide upfront pricing and allow you to track your driver's location.
+Uber and its regional counterpart, Careem, operate extensively in Doha and offer a convenient alternative to traditional taxis.
+They are particularly useful for pre-booking rides or if you're unsure about the exact location of your pickup.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.